chrisfishbob/Talia/README.md

 ## Instructions
+### GUI
+Talia implements the Universal Chess Interface (UCI), so it is a drop-in replacement for any chess GUI that supports UCI.
+To use Talia as your engine, compile it first with `cargo build --release` and select the `talia` executable as your engine in your Chess GUI.
+(Note: Currently, only a subset of the interface is implemented, so not all UCI features will work)

 ### Terminal
-To play a game against Talia in the terminal, simply run `cargo run --release`.
+To play a game against Talia in the terminal, simply run `cargo run --release -- --cli`.
 ***!Do not forget the release flag!***
 Moves can be inputted via UCI notation, which is simply the start square immediately followed by the target square.